AlessandroBertozzi/GTVO/development/01/informal-competency-questions.md

 CQ_1.5

 ### Question
-Return external entities that are closely related to the term `History`.
+Return external entities that are closely related to the term `discipline_a`.

 ### Expected Outcome
-A list of concepts exactly connected with the selected term `History`.
+A list of concepts exactly connected with the selected term `discipline_a`.

 ### Result
 * `exact_external_entity_1`